 Top 10 Foods Highest in Iron

-Iron is an essential mineral used to transport oxygen around the body in the form of hemoglobin.
-A slight deficiency in iron causes anemia (fatigue/weakness), and a chronic deficiency can lead to organ failure.
-(1)
+Iron is an essential mineral used to transport oxygen around the body in the form of hemoglobin, a protein found in red blood cells.
+A deficiency in iron causes anemia (low red blood cell count, which leads to symptoms like fatigue and weakness).
+Over time, iron deficiency can lead to organ failure.
+(1,2)

-Conversely, too much iron leads to the production of harmful free radicals, and interferes with metabolism, causing damage to organs like the heart and liver.
-(1)
+Conversely, too much iron leads to the production of harmful free radicals.
+This interferes with metabolism, causing damage to organs like the heart and liver.
+(3,4)

 Printable One Page Sheet